-In parent-infant work, the clinician encounters an infant, one or more caretakers and a problem as straightforward as difficulty with sleep or feeding or as frightening as failure to thrive.
+In parent-infant work, the clinician encounters an infant, one or more caretakers and a problem as straightforward as difficulty with sleep or feeding or as frightening as a failure to thrive.
 The trained observer meets pathology in an emergent state, intricate processes—interpersonal, intrapsychic, biopsychosocial—at the root of the crisis.
 Interpretations, clarifications or shared observations—in a context of safety and trust—can relieve tensions.
 The analytically trained therapist may gain access to the dyadic unconscious, as well as the mutually regulating processes at its core, and begin to address what Selma Fraiberg referred to as ghosts in the nursery, irruptions of the past, even of past generations, in the present parent-child relationship.
 While interventions may be straight forward, therapeutic action can be dramatic, diminishing or even foreclosing pathology relatively quickly.

 Talia Hatzor, PhD: Psychologist, psychoanalyst, and training analyst in NYC, affiliated with the CFS and Columbia University Psychoanalytic Center.
 She has a special interest in infancy and early childhood, parent-child relations and play therapy.
 She works with children and adults in private practice.
 She co-directs the Parent Infant Psychotherapy (PIP) Training Program at Columbia University Psychoanalytic Center, where she also trains clinicians via Bick’s Infant Observation method.
 She co-founded and co-directed the Family Peace Project/Safe Start Initiative (a program for children exposed to domestic violence) at Columbia Presbyterian.
 She worked with the Infant Family Service for abused infants and their parents at the same hospital.
 She trained in CPP (Child Parent Psychotherapy), an evidence-based model for children who suffer trauma and loss.